-1. Graduate Certificates and Diplomas
+1. Graduate certificates and diplomas

 Stand out from the pack!
 Add an industry-focused graduate qualification to your CV.
-These are a great option to complement your existing degree.
+This is a great option to complement your existing degree.
 We offer these programmes across a range of study areas including Accounting, Applied Management, Design, Information Technology, Professional Practice, Social Services and Visual Arts.
-See relevant study area on our website for more details.
-Visit op.ac.nz
+Visit op.ac.nz for more info.